Kilmainham Jail

 Visiting with Kids

 It is hard to call a visit to Kilmainham Gaol fun, it may even be quite frightening for younger children and many of them will find the emphasis on history a tad dull.
-However older kids and especially those with an interest in history or in the ‘grisly and gory’ will both enjoy it and learn from it.
+However older kids and especially those with an interest in history or in the ‘grisly and gory’ will both enjoy it and learn a lot from it.

 Visit Website